tomas-fryza/vhdl-course/labs/08-traffic_lights/README.md

 >* Edge detector `clk'event and clk = '1'` changed to `rising_edge(clk)`.
 >

-1. Perform the following steps to model the traffic light controller.
+1. Perform the following steps to model the traffic light controller in Vivado.

    1. Create a new Vivado RTL project `traffic` in your `labs/08-traffic_lights` working folder.
    2. Create a VHDL source file `tlc` for the traffic light controller circuit.